jmiv-afk/MQTT-ify/README.md

 <password>
 ```

-The embedded target application built and used in this [custom Linux distribution](https://github.com/cu-ecen-aeld/final-project-jmichael16) which is built using Yocto for the Raspberry Pi 4.
+The embedded target application is included as a part of this [custom Linux distribution](https://github.com/cu-ecen-aeld/final-project-jmichael16) which is built with Yocto for the Raspberry Pi 4B.
 Further details for the overall project are included in that repository.

 #### Desktop application
 I have provided a pipfile which outlines the dependencies.
 If you use `pipenv`, then you can simply navigate to the location you have cloned this git repository and: